 He is a Fulbright Fellow, Arizona State University (2012); Senior Research Fellow, Takshashila Institution, India (2017), and Research Fellow, Daniel K Inouye Asian-Pacific Center for Security Studies (2018).

-Conducted by Dr Maximilian Tegtmeyer
+Conducted by Dr Philip Johns

-About Dr Maximilian Tegtmeyer
+About Dr Philips Johns

 Conducted by Dr Christine Abigail Lee Tan